Astros - Red Sox Prediction, Odds, Pick, How To Watch

 Why The Red Sox Could Cover The Spread

-Last night it was pitching that let the Red Sox down.
-That is not abnormal for them, as they sit 26th in the majors in quality starts while sitting 18th in team ERA, 20th in wHIP, and 25th in opponent batting average.
-They send Brayan Bello to the mound today, who is 10-7 with a 3.56 ERA.
-He has been solid this month.
-In making five starts he has given up just one run in three of them.
-Last time out he faced the Astros.
-In that game, he went seven innings, giving up nine hits, but allowing just one run to score.
-For the month, he has a 3.26 ERA with a 3-1 record.
+The Red Sox's pitching has not been good as of late.
+While losing four of their last five, they have given up 38 runs.
+On the year the Red Sox are 19th in team ERA, while also sitting 19th in WHIP and 25th in opponent batting average.
+Kutter Crawford will be on the mound today for the Red Sox.
+He is 6-6 on the year with a 3.65 ERA.
+He is coming into this match-up having a solid month.
+Crawford has made five starts this month and pitched 23 innings.
+In that time he has given up eight runs, which is good for a 3.00 ERA.
+Still, he has a 1-1 record and the Red Sox have gone 2-3 when he starts.

-At the plate, the Red Sox are seventh in the league in runs scored this year, while sitting third in batting average, fourth in on-base percentage, and fifth in slugging.
+At the plate, the Red Sox are seventh in the league in runs scored this year, while sitting third in batting average, fifth in on-base percentage, and sixth in slugging.
 Adam Duvall has been on fire as of late.
 In the last week, he is hitting .444 with a .500 on-base percentage.
-In that time he has hit four doubles and five home runs leading to 11 RBIs.
+In that time he has hit three doubles and five home runs leading to 11 RBIs.
 He has also scored seven times.
-Justin Turner is also a major contributor.
-In his last week, he is hitting .320 with a .433 on-base percentage.
-He has scored six times while hitting a double and two home runs.
-He also has six RBIs.
+Triston Casas is playing well for the Red Sox too.
+He is hitting .381 in the last week with a .519 on-base percentage.
+Casas has hit two doubles and a home run leading to five RBIs and three runs scored.

-Power has been the name of the game for Alex Verdugo as of late.
-He has three home runs in his last week with five RBIs.
-He is hitting .303 with a .324 on-base percentage, while also hitting a double and scoring five times.
-As a team, the Red Sox are hitting well. they are hitting .315 with a .389 on-base percentage.
-They have hit 14 home runs in their last seven games while scoring 48 runs.
-If they can have that run production tonight, they could easily win this game.
+The Red Sox have five players with five or more RBIs in the last week.
+Outside of Duvall and Casas, Justin Turner also has five RBIs in the last week.
+He has done this while hitting .250 and holding a .379 on-base percentage.
+He has hit two home runs and a double while scoring six times.
+Wilyer Abreu has five RBIs while hitting .286.
+He has a home run and a double but has scored just twice.
+Finally, Alex Verdugo also has five RBIs.
+He is hitting .333 in the last week with three home runs and a double.
+Verdugo has also scored six times in the last week.

 Final Astros-Red Sox Prediction & Pick